inbo/pywhip/README.md

 ### length

-Does the data character length fall between a range?
+Does the data character length fall between a specific range?

 ```YAML
 # Expects: integer or list of two integers